softprops/lapse/README.md

 A `Stopwatch` defines interfaces for tracking the elapsed passage of time in terms of [FiniteDurations](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.FiniteDuration), a type representing amounts of times and their units.

 A `Stopwatch` requires an implicit `lapse.Clock` to obtain the current time.
 A `lapse.Clock` defines one method, `read` which should return the current time in nanoseconds according to it's implementation.
-The default `Clock` is a `lapse.Clock.SystemClock` which reads time as `System.nanoTime()`.
+The default `Clock` reads time as `System.nanoTime()`.

 ## usage

 ### start

-The `lapse.Stopwatch#start()` method captures the current time and returns a function that, when applied, returns a `Duration`, relative to that starting point.
+The `lapse.Stopwatch#start()` interface captures the current time and returns a function that, when applied, returns a `Duration`, relative to that starting point.
 This is useful if you want to capture lapsed time across multiple operations.

 ```scala
 val elapsed = lapse.Stopwatch.start()